In general, business expenses that are necessary to generate taxable revenues are fully tax deductible.

 A taxpayer may claim a reduction of its taxable profits for donations made for humanitarian, disabled, charitable, scientific, educational, medical, sports, cultural, ecological, and religious purposes to residents of Slovenia or of EU or European Economic Area (EEA) member states, up to 0.3% of the taxable person’s taxable revenues.
 An additional allowance of 0.2% of the taxpayers’ taxable revenues is available for payments made for cultural purposes and to voluntary organisations that work for the public interest to protect the public from natural and other disasters.

 Salaries and other payments relating to employment (e.g. wage compensation, holiday allowances, employer’s social security contributions, long-service awards, severance benefits paid upon retirement, solidarity assistance, reimbursement of business-related expenses) are generally fully tax deductible.

 The costs of benefits in kind are also tax deductible if such benefits are taxed for the individual under the PIT Act.

 Fines and penalties

-Costs relating to compulsory collection of taxes and other levies are, in accordance with Slovene legislation, not tax deductible.
+Costs relating to compulsory collection of taxes and other levies are, in accordance with Slovene legislation, tax non-deductible.

 Taxes paid by a shareholder as a natural person and VAT that was not deducted as an input VAT, even though there was a right to deduct, are not tax deductible.
 In addition, interests on late payment of taxes are not tax deductible.